Frequently Ask Questions

 • Local authority [as defined in explanation to section 10(20)]

-• Any other person as may be notified
+• • Any other person as may be notified.

-Please note that TCS is not an additional charge and can be adjusted against your total income tax liability and claimed while filing your personal income tax returns.
+TCS is not an additional charge and can be adjusted against your total income tax liability and claimed while filing your personal income tax returns.

 The below documents are to be provided while doing the transaction online or must be handed over physically to our branch outlets:

-• Education loan sanction letter with student / parent name
+• Education loan sanction letter with student/parent name

 • Certificate issued by the Income Tax authority where the financial institution has been registered under section 80E